 What’s so amazing about this number?
 Some believe that it is the most efficient outcome, the result of natural forces.
 Some believe it is a universal constant of design, the signature of God.
 Whatever you believe, the pervasive appearance of φ in all we see and experience creates a sense of balance, harmony and beauty in the design of all we find in nature.
-It should be no surprise then that mankind would use this same proportion found in nature to achieve balance, harmony and beauty in its own creations of art, architecture, colors, design, composition, space and even music.
-From the Parthenon to Monalisa, from the Egyptian pyramids to credit cards, φ has been there, always.
+It should be no surprise then that mankind would use this same proportion found in nature to achieve balance, harmony and beauty in its own creations of art, architecture, colours, design, composition, space and even music.
+From the Monalisa, from the to credit cards, φ has been there, always.to

 So, it was not surprising when I found the invasion of φ in logo designs.
 Let us have a look at some of the most popular brands which have used the golden ratio to induce the perfect harmony and balance in their logos.